saudiwin/idealstan/README.md

 **If you use this package, please cite the following:**

 Kubinec, Robert.
-"Generalized Ideal Point Models for Time-Varying and Missing-Data Inference". **SocArchiv** (2019). doi:10.31219/osf.io/8j2bt.
+"Generalized Ideal Point Models for Robust Measurement with Dirty Data in the Social Sciences". **SocArchiv** (2024). doi:10.31219/osf.io/8j2bt.

 The paper is available from [this link](https://osf.io/8j2bt/).